Khary M. Atif, LCSW, NCPsyA

 William J. Lorman, JD, PhD, MSN, PMHNP-BC, CARN-AP, NCPsyA

 Dr. Lorman completed his doctoral studies in applied psychology.
-He is also certified as a psychoanalyst and currently is on faculty at the Philadelphia School of Psychoanalysis.
+He is also certified as a psychoanalyst and currently is on faculty at the Institute for Modern Psychoanalysis of Philadelphia.
 He is a board-certified psychiatric nurse practitioner and also certified as an advanced practice addictions specialist.
 He has been adjunct professor at several universities where he has taught neuroscience, psychopathology and psychopharmacology courses.
 He maintains a private practice where he works with adults and treats a full range of psychiatric disorders.
 He utilizes a psychoanalytic-medical model and provides services that include individual and group psychotherapy, psychiatric evaluations and medication management.
 In addition to his academic and clinical experience, Dr. Lorman has presented seminars on various mental health topics nationally and internationally, has written multiple articles and textbook chapters and is a management and clinical consultant to several major corporations where he provides therapeutic and group facilitation services.
 He has completed a Juris Doctor degree and consults in the areas of medical malpractice, administrative and employment law.

 Ellen Wright, PhD, NCPsyA